 All book lists contain affiliate links

 Dog’s Colorful Day by Emma Dodd was a huge hit at our house.
-My son loved identifying the colors of all the drips of paint, ice cream and more that Dog gets on him throughout the day.
+My son loved identifying the colors of the paint, ice cream, and more that Dog gets on him.
 This is a wonderful book not only because it has counting and colors but because of the language it uses while the spots of color are splatting and squishing onto his beautiful white fur.
 My son loved repeating these words with enthusiasm as he noted how poor Dog was getting so messy!
-It’s a fun book to read and one that I have added to my wish list!
+It’s a fun book to read and one that I have added to my wishlist!

 Planting a Rainbow by Lois Elhert is a wonderful book to use for teaching about flowers and colors.
 The illustrations are bold and bright, perfect for little curious minds.
-I have always liked this book because you can sit down and dive into it reading each flowers name on every page, or browse it more casually with a younger child simply noting the colors.
+I have always liked this book because you can dig in, reading each flowers name on every page.
+Or, you can browse it more casually with a younger child simply noting the colors.

 Brown Bear, Brown Bear, What Do You See? by Bill Martin Jr. is a book that can go with a baby from infancy through toddlerhood and into the preschool years.
-The bold colors of the illustrations by Eric Carle are perfect for catching infant’s attention and will continue to grab it through the years.
-With the turn of each page the reader is left wondering what’s next, and if the reader is my son, he will cut you off to tell you what’s coming next before you have a chance to turn the page.
-There are other titles in the series, including; Polar Bear, Polar Bear, What Do You Hear?, Baby Bear, Baby Bear, What Do You See? , and Panda Bear, Panda Bear, What Do You See?
-But this one is my very favorite!
+The bold colors of the illustrations by Eric Carle are perfect for catching infants’ attention and will continue to grab it through the years.
+With the turn of each page, the reader is left wondering what’s next.
+My son will cut you off to tell you what’s coming next before you have a chance to turn the page.
 My daughter actually sat looking at these pages as a baby instead of simply trying to eat the book, which in my opinion is a great review from a six-month-old!